 What Are The Main Differences Between a PSAP and Hearing Aids?

-Compared traditional hearing aids, PSAPs occupy a very different price range.
-A pair of the newest hearing aids models and the bundled services that come along with it can reach upwards to $4,000 – $6,000!
+One of the most common reasons people avoid hearing aids is the price.
+In addition to the device itself, the tests and examinations by an Audiologist and subsequent fittings and maintenance only add to the price (possibly reaching upwards to $4000~6000 for a pair!)!
 In addition, most insurance plans and companies do not cover hearing aids, requiring one to pay completely out of pocket.
 Conversely, the cost of a PSAP is often only around $100-500 with no required tests or additional fees.

 While both PSAPs and hearing aids are designed to help with listening, their main function has one critical difference.

 - Hearing aids are FDA approved sound-amplifying medical devices intended to compensate for impaired hearing.
 Specifically, they are Class 1 medical devices that are manufactured and programmed for a person’s specific hearing loss and are distributed by hearing healthcare professionals, such as licensed audiologists.

 - PSAPs are not intended to make up for impaired hearing.
 They are not FDA regulated and can be simply purchased from online or offline retailers like most devices.
 If you are suffering from hearing loss, then you should see a licensed professional for a hearing test and subsequent recommendation!